pie-framework/pie-elements/packages/math-inline/docs/config-schema.json.md

 Indicates the label for the item that has to be displayed in the Settings Panel

-# `allowTrailingZerosConfig` (object)
+# `allowTrailingZeros` (object)

+Allow Trailing Zeros configuration

-Properties of the `allowTrailingZerosConfig` object:
+Properties of the `allowTrailingZeros` object:

 ## `settings` (boolean)

 Indicates if the item has to be displayed in the Settings Panel

+## `enabled` (boolean)

+Indicates if an author or editor will have access to this item configuration

 ## `label` (string)

-Indicates the label for the item that has to be displayed in the Settings Panel
+Indicates how the checkbox will be labeled in the UI and the label for the item that has to be displayed in the Settings Panel

+## `default` (boolean)

+If enabled is true and allowTrailingZeros is undefined in the model, indicates the default state of the Allow Trailing Zeros checkbox
+If enabled is false and allowTrailingZeros is undefined in the model, indicates the state of Allow Trailing Zeros

 # `showPrompt` (boolean)